 To grow plants indoors for the plant sync, we had about 150 fluorescent lamps in 75 corded “shop-light” fixtures.
 Our setup is simply a larger version of what many home gardeners use for germinating seeds or growing indoor plants.
 Our use of lighting has a substantial cost and carbon footprint, so we are always on the lookout for cheaper and more efficient lighting solutions.
 For several years, we have had our eye on LED technology, which is rapidly replacing other light sources for many applications.
-But LED solutions for my plant-based needs were cost-prohibitive, confusing, and not readily available — until 2015.
+But LED solutions for our plant-based needs were cost-prohibitive, confusing, and not readily available — until about 2015.

 As of January 3, 2017 we have successfully used shoplight LED fixtures (not an advertisement) for weekly seed starting in our Heuchera breeding program for 14 months.
 Heuchera seeds germinate (pictured) in the same time frame and at the same frequency as with my previous experience with fluorescent lamps.
 Early seedling growth is also at least as good as our experience with fluorescent lamps.

-We also did a small experiment with kale seeds.
+To back up this anecdotal experience with a little data, we also did a small experiment with kale seeds.

 We happened to have some Heirloom Kale Mixture seed from Seed Savers Exchange.
 Two pots containing 20 seeds each in a soilless potting mix were placed at a distance of 5 cm under either LED or fluorescent lamps.
 The LED treatment was supplied by a fixture with LED “chips” purchased from Sam’s Club (specifications; not an endorsement).
 The fluorescent treatment was supplied in a standard fluorescent fixture with two new T8 6500K lamps (cool white).